Rightlight6 Room lighting audit

 Rightlight6 turns room photos, and later short video, into structured observations about lighting layout, daylight reach, comfort balance, and visible damp clues where relevant.

-The MVP is intentionally narrow.
-Instead of covering every home-improvement topic, it prioritises trustworthy room routes, confidence-aware findings, and practical next steps that feel useful immediately.
+Rightlight6 stays focused.
+Instead of covering every home-improvement topic, it prioritises trustworthy room checks, visible confidence levels, and practical next steps that feel useful immediately.

-The core pipeline is designed around JSON-first outputs, explicit confidence, and limitations shown in the final report.
+The audit is built to return clear outputs, visible confidence levels, and limitations shown in the final report.

 Why this matters